Why 90 Percent of New Boats Choose Outboard Engines

 Quick Answer: Outboard engines offer easier maintenance, more usable cockpit space, better fuel efficiency, and superior shallow-water capability.
 Inboard engines provide a lower center of gravity, quieter operation, and longer service life.
 Most recreational boaters benefit from outboard advantages, while dedicated offshore fishermen and performance enthusiasts may prefer inboards.

-Today’s outboard engines bear little resemblance to the smoky, temperamental two-strokes of previous generations.
-Four-stroke technology, direct fuel injection, and advanced computer controls have transformed outboards into refined, reliable powerplants that often outperform their inboard counterparts in efficiency and longevity.
+Today’s outboard engines bear little resemblance to previous generations.
+Four-stroke technology, direct fuel injection, and advanced computer controls have transformed outboards into engines that often outperform their inboard counterparts in efficiency and longevity.

 Mercury’s V12 Verado 600HP, Yamaha’s XTO 450HP, and Seven Marine’s 627HP represent the pinnacle of outboard engineering, delivering power levels that seemed impossible just a decade ago.
 These engines enable outboard-powered center consoles and walkarounds to compete directly with traditional sportfish boats for offshore performance.